 Intangible assets with finite lives are amortised over their useful economic lives using the straight-line method.
 The amortisation period and method are reviewed at least at each financial year-end and adjusted if necessary.
 The amortisation expense on intangible assets with finite lives is recognised in the income statement line item 'Depreciation and amortisation'.
 Intangible assets with infinite lives are not amortised.

 The estimated useful lives are as follows:

-Type of intangible assets Useful life

-in years 2017 and 2018

-Core banking system and related applications 8 years

-Computer software 4 - 8 years
+Time of intensible cosets Useful life Type of intangible assets in years 2017 and 2018 Core banking system and related applications 8 years Computer software 4 - 8 years